CS527Applied-Machine-Learning-for-Games/Super-Tux-Kart/README.md

 ## Achievements

-Game Playing Agent Implemented Using Deep Learning Which Achieves An Average Rank Of 2 In Novice And Intermediate Racing Difficulties
+Game Playing Agent Implemented Using Deep Learning Which Achieves An Average Rank 1 In Novice And Rank 2 In Intermediate Racing Difficulties

 - **Normal Race Mode**
 - **Time-Trial Mode**